Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we first present our main theoretical contributions (Sec.~\ref{ssec:mainRes}), and then detail the assumptions used to obtain them (Sec.~\ref{ssec:assumptions}).
-Finally, we provide lemmas which are used to prove our main Theorems (Sec.~\ref{ssec:lemmas}).
+In this section, we first detail the assumptions used in our paper (Sec.~\ref{ssec:assumptions}), and then provide the main connectivity result of our event-trigerred approach (Sec.~\ref{ssec:conn}).
+Finally, we present the lemmas which are used to prove our main Theorems (Sec.~\ref{ssec:lemmas}), and then present the main theoretical contributions themselves (Sec.~\ref{ssec:mainRes}).